dodona-edu/dodona-edu.github.io/en/guides/course-management/README.md

 Now you must choose which elements from the existing [course](#course) you wish to copy.
 The series structure is always copied.
 You can then choose whether you also want to copy the exercises, deadlines and course admins from the original course.
 Finally, some other options are possible.

-<span class="guilabel">Make the copied series hidden</span>: this is very useful when you want to make a series visible every week without having to manually make them invisible first.
+`Make the copied series hidden`: this is very useful when you want to make a series visible every week without having to manually make them invisible first.

 ## Setting course properties